carlosgub/JetCoMovie-App-/README.md

 - [X] Add light/dark theme (change the theme in your device settings)

 ## V5 ![](https://geps.dev/progress/0)
+- [ ] Add KLint to the project
 - [ ] Add support to different Screens.
 - [ ] Add Unit test.

 ## V6
 - [ ] Add a "Login" in the Profile View.
+- [ ] Add pagination to the Search Screen.

 ## Features